 – Research the route before you go.
 Large cities especially can be confusing for first time visitors.
 An easy example of a screw up is when multiple train lines from different companies have similar names: e.g. there are 4 “Namba” stations here in central Osaka: Namba, Nankai Namba, Osaka Namba, JR Namba.

-– Introduce yourself to the main teacher(s) before class, and be sure to practise with at least 1 or 2 of them first during keiko.
+– Introduce yourself to the main teacher(s) before class, and be sure to practice with at least 1 or 2 of them first during keiko.

 – No matter what your grade is, sit at the bottom of the line unless moved by members of the dojo.